SherbyRobotics/jackal/README.md

   - `/bluetooth_teleop/cmd_vel`: Velocity commands from Bluetooth teleoperation.
   - `/joy_teleop/cmd_vel`: Velocity commands from joystick teleoperation.
   - `/jackal_velocity_controller/odom`: Odometry data for monitoring the Jackal's speed.

+- **Published Topics:**
+  - `/con_vel`: Twist data to move the jackal.

+The con_vel topic is sent to a twist_mux node to control the jackal.
+The priority of con_vel can be changed in /config/twist_mux.yaml .

 ## Parameters
 - `front_scan_point`: Number of points used for the front laser scanner.